geoman-io/leaflet-geoman/README.md

 **Inherit from an Existing Control**

-This effectively copies and existing control that you can customize.
+This effectively copies an existing control that you can customize.

 ```js
 // copy a rectangle and customize its name, block, title and actions